 For them, they would have to probably try to get a conventional loan, which is harder to get in terms of down payment and credit score.

-FHA Loan Requirements Are Reasonable and Flexible
+FHA Financing Requirements Are Reasonable and Flexible

 These government-insured loans are popular because the standards to get approved are more flexible than conventional loans.
 First time buyers who have credit issues often can get approved with a low interest rate.
 The lender is able to provide a low interest rate in a big part because of the FHA guarantee.